The Veteran Housing and Recovery Program (VHRP)

-The Veteran Housing and Recovery Program (VHRP), established in 1994 and run by the WDVA and VAF, helps homeless veterans and those at risk of becoming homeless.
-The VHRP is designed to help homeless veterans receive the job training, education, counseling and rehabilitative services they need to obtain steady employment, affordable housing and the skills to sustain a productive lifestyle.
+provides temporary housing, training, and supportive services to military veterans who are homeless or at risk of becoming homeless in order to help them obtain permanent housing.
+The VHRP is designed to help homeless veterans receive the job training, education, counseling and rehabilitative services needed to obtain steady employment, affordable housing and skills to sustain a productive lifestyle.

 The Wisconsin Department of Veteran Affairs has operated the VHRP program since 1994 and has locations in Chippewa Falls, Green Bay, and Union Grove.
 Lutheran Social Services is the contracted program provider.
 The program uses a Standard Operation Procedures (SOP) and Resident Handbook to direct policies, procedures and guidelines.

 The program partners with federal, state and local governments, county veterans service offices, and local stakeholders.
 This outreach and referral network provides needed supportive services.
 VHRP collaborates with the WDVA Veterans Outreach and Recovery Program (VORP) for VORP to assist in their outreach efforts as well as assisting veterans to enter, and discharge from, the VHRP.

 The program serves any male or female veteran of the active U.S. Armed Forces regardless of length of service.
 The USDVA assists in final determination of eligibility.
 VHRP is not able to accept a veteran who has a dishonorable discharge.

 While spouses and children are not eligible for this program, our staff will assist a veteran's family in trying to obtain adequate housing.

 VHRP offers secure and safe housing to veterans while they receive training and services to become stably housed.
 VHRP staff will work with residents on:

 - Permanent Housing